 A custom dailies node in Nuke that creates a quicktime and creates a corresponding review version in Shotgun.

+This document describes functionality only available if you have taken control over a Toolkit configuration.
+Please refer to the Shotgun Integrations User Guide for details.
 This app adds a node type to Nuke which you can add anywhere in your node graph.
 Once added to your scene, you can double click the node, go to the properties page and hit the "Send to Review" button.
 The app will then render a quicktime of your scene, add burnins and slates and send it to Shotgun.
 It will also generate filmstrip thumbnails which makes it easy to preview the version in Shotgun.

 This Shotgun App adds a custom node to Nuke.
 The node is called Quick Dailies and lets you quickly send stuff to review.
 You can create a Quick Dailies Node via the Shotgun Node Menu:

 You simply attach the node to any part of the Nuke graph that you want to inspect and send to review:

 If you click on the node, the following, very simple UI appears:

 Clicking the button will launch a dialog asking you for comments and to type in a name.
 The name is auto-populated with the current work file name if this is available:

 Once you click "ok", the App will generate a Quicktime with a slate and burn-ins and create a corresponding Version in Shotgun.